Wild Cards: Comics

 A four-issue Wild Cards limited series was released in 1990 by Epic Comics, an imprint of Marvel Comics.
 The issues were then collected and published as a trade paperback in October 1991.
 They were also included in Epic: An Anthology, released in 1992.
 A second limited series titled Wild Cards: The Hard Call, written by Daniel Abraham and illustrated by Eric Battle, was published over six issues from April to September 2008 by Dabel Brothers Productions.
 Dabel Brothers partnered with Del Rey to collect the titles in July 2008, including Wild Cards: The Hard Call, as graphic novels beginning in fall 2008.
 The issues were collected in a hardcover edition published by Dynamite Entertainment in February 2011.

-Marvel Entertainment began publishing a 4 issue comic book limited series Wild Cards: The Drawing of Cards scripted by Paul Cornell in July 2022.
+Marvel Entertainment began publishing a 4-issue comic book limited series Wild Cards: The Drawing of Cards scripted by Paul Cornell in July 2022.
 The series adapted material from the first Wild Cards novel.

+Bantam Books published two original Wild Cards graphic novels in 2023: George R. R. Martin Presents Wild Cards: Now & Then by writer Carrie Vaughn and artist Renae De Liz, and George R. R. Martin Presents Wild Cards: Sins of the Father by writer Melinda Snodgrass and artists Michael Komarck and Elizabeth Leggett.

 Audiobooks

 Unabridged audiobook versions of the first five books have been released.
 Audiobooks of the first two installments were released by Brilliance Audio in November and December 2011.
 Versions of the third, fourth, and fifth novels were released by Penguin Random House from February to March 2016, featuring voice talents for each character.
 The sixth and seventh installments were released in February and June 2017.
 Commencing in August 2018, HarperAudio (UK) began releasing a new set of audiobooks in the series.
 The first three (Mississippi Roll, Low Chicago and Texas Hold'em) were narrated by William Hope.
 Next, Peter Noble narrated the two UK Wild Cards works (Knaves Over Queens and Three Kings).
-The sixth audiobook from HarperAudio (UK) (which was released in August 2021), Joker Moon, was performed by Aysha Kala.
-On a side note, in the UK, Three Kings has been released before Joker Moon, while the opposite is set to happen in the US.
+The sixth audiobook from HarperAudio (UK) (which was released in August 2021), Joker Moon, was performed by Maya Saroya.
+On a side note, in the UK, Three Kings was released before Joker Moon, while the opposite happened in the US.

 Film

-In October 2011, Syfy Films, a joint venture between Syfy Channel and Universal Studios, acquired screen rights to Wild Cards under the direction of Gregory Noveck, senior vice president of production.
+In October 2011, Syfy Films, a joint venture between Syfy Channel and Universal Pictures, acquired screen rights to Wild Cards under the direction of Gregory Noveck, senior vice president of production.
 Snodgrass was asked to write the screenplay, and she and Martin were to serve as executive producers.
 At the time of announcement, the film was intended to have a contemporary setting and the Sleeper among its characters.
 This was the second time the series was optioned.